b-n/demystifying-unicode/pages/02-unicode.md

 <v-clicks>

-1. Codepages/charmaps?
+1. Code pages/charmaps?
 System dependent
 1. Unique characters?
 Duplication everywhere
-1. Display more than one codepage/charmap at a time? ␎␏␎␏␎␏␎␏
+1. Display more than one code page/charmap at a time? ␎␏␎␏␎␏␎␏
 1. Text from outside of Europe? :ha:

 </v-clicks>

 <!--
 TODO: Illustrate with an example:
-- Write an application on one computer, relying on codepage X
+- Write an application on one computer, relying on code page X
 - Send data to another computer
 - Get garbled nonsense
 - 👍